catalystneuro/constantinople-lab-to-nwb/src/constantinople_lab_to_nwb/schierek_embargo_2024/schierek_embargo_2024_notes.md

 ### Temporal alignment

-1. Align trial-base relative timestamps to Raw Bpod trial start time:
-For each trial sum all relative timestamps to the respective trial start time

-2. Align TTL signals to Raw Bpod trial times:
+Align TTL signals to Raw Bpod trial times:
-Compute the time shift from global center port timestamps (`global_center_port_times`) to the aligned center port timestamps.
+Compute the time shift from raw Bpod trial start times to the aligned center port timestamps.
 The aligned center port times can be accessed from the processed behavior data using the `"Cled"` field.

 ```python